JacobCallahan/Hussh/README.md

 # Interactive Shell
 If you need to keep a shell open to perform more complex interactions, you can get an `InteractiveShell` instance from the `Connection` class instance.
 To use the interactive shell, it is recommended to use the `shell()` context manager from the `Connection` class.
-You can send commands to the shell using the `send` method, then get the results from `exit_result` when you exit the context manager.
+You can send commands to the shell using the `send` method, then get the results from `result` when you exit the context manager.

 ```python
 with conn.shell() as shell: